 Actions Required in the Event of Damage or Loss: If the Computer is damaged or lost, the Student must report the problem immediately to administration.

-Technical Support and Repair: does not guarantee that the Computer will be operable, but will make technical support, maintenance and repair available.
+Technical Support and Repair: LALPA does not guarantee that the Computer will be operable, but will make technical support, maintenance and repair available.

 Responsibility for Property